 Recent marketing work has been focused mainly on high strength lithium glass-ceramics where a number of new market opportunities have been identified in aerospace technology.
 Production of petalite product samples for customer evaluation continues with strong interest from customers in Asia.
-Although recent reported global lithium carbonate prices remain soft, all lithium market forecasts continue to predict rapid growth in demand driven mainly by the battery market with supply shortages expected within the next 2-3 years.
+Global lithium carbonate prices are now rising consistent with recent lithium market forecasts showing rapid growth in demand driven mainly by the battery market with supply shortages expected within the next 2-3 years.
 The Company is also revisiting the potential to produce a lithium hydroxide battery material, as outlined in Avalon's 2016 Preliminary Economic Assessment, because of the new interest in establishing lithium battery materials supply chains in Ontario.

-With Ontario Premier Doug Ford recently announcing Ontario's interest in establishing new battery materials supply chains in the province, Avalon has been investigating collaborative opportunities to establish a lithium refinery in Northwestern Ontario, and recently has signed a letter of intent with another aspiring lithium producer in Ontario, Rock Tech Lithium Inc. The refinery being planned would be adaptable for producing different lithium battery materials products, and would also be expandable to increase output and accept concentrates from other producers of lithium minerals from the many pegmatite deposits that occur in northern Ontario.
+With Ontario Premier Doug Ford recently announcing Ontario's interest in establishing new battery materials supply chains in the province, Avalon has been investigating collaborative opportunities to establish a lithium refinery in Thunder Bay, Ontario, and recently signed a letter of intent with Fort William First Nation to collaborate on developing this refinery on their industrial lands.
+The refinery being planned would be adaptable for producing different lithium battery materials products, and would also be expandable to increase output and accept concentrates from other aspiring producers of lithium minerals from the many pegmatite deposits that occur in northern Ontario.

 With demand for lithium growing rapidly and few advanced lithium projects ready to commence production, the Company remains well-positioned to bring a new supply of high-purity lithium minerals to the market to serve priority customers, once project financing and all required permits are in place.
-While project permitting has been progressing slowly, the Ontario government now recognizes that changes need to be made to the existing regulatory regime ("cutting the red tape") to differentiate critical minerals like lithium from traditional exchange-traded commodities and facilitate their more rapid development in Ontario.
+While project permitting has been progressing slowly, it can be accelerated once the project development model is finalized.
+Further, the Ontario government now recognizes that changes need to be made to the existing regulatory regime ("cutting the red tape") to differentiate critical minerals like lithium from traditional exchange-traded commodities and facilitate their more rapid development in Ontario as part of a new industrial strategy.
 There is also growing interest in the Federal government to encourage development of critical minerals supply chains for clean technology in Canada, particularly in the context of supporting economic recovery post-COVID-19.